Back to Stories

 You Can Love Someone and Still Be Exhausted

-Sol·5 min read·May 2026
+Sol·5 min read·2026-05-05

 Nobody tells you that supporting someone through PTSD means grieving the relationship you thought you'd have.
 That grief is real.
 It doesn't mean you love them less.
 It means you're paying attention.

-The grief you're not allowed to name
+The grief you are not allowed to name

 Love is not patience without limits.
 Love is being honest about what you have.